 Sure, it worked last season – and it’s worked a lot of seasons, but today’s game is changing rapidly.

-Gone are the days that teams will just give away any player – and here are the times where top prospects are grown internally and kept for years, or instead dealt for a bevy of young talent.
+Gone are the days that teams will just give away any player.
+Here are the times where top prospects are grown internally and kept for years, or dealt for a bevy of young talent.

-The fact is: New York’s farm system is getting to be on the weaker side – and with bargaining chips like Jesus Montero being included in the rumors of potential impact deals, it would only fall farther into the tank.
+New York’s farm system is getting to be on the weaker side.
+With bargaining chips like Jesus Montero included in rumors, it would only fall farther into the tank.

 There lies your real problem.

-Meanwhile, while the Angels were ranked significantly lower on the list, they had a number of low-to-mid 20-somethings on the roster (that were of high value, too) – including the likes of Joe Saunders, who will now be sporting Sedona red in “Cactus-land.”
+Meanwhile, while the Angels rank significantly lower on the list, they have a number of low-to-mid 20-somethings on the roster (that are of high value, too).
+That includes the likes of Joe Saunders, who will now be sporting Sedona red, as opposed to Yankee pinstripes.

-So that’s the deal – the MLB Draft features a pool of many question marks, where only a few guys emerge as legit talent.
-Over years, players can grow into contributors – but over recent seasons, the Yankees have been dealing away the majority of their prospects for impact players.
+So that’s the deal – the MLB Draft features a pool of many question marks.
+Only a few guys emerge as legit talent.
+Sure, home-grown players can grow into contributors.
+But over recent seasons, the Yankees have been dealing away the majority of their prospects (for impact players).

-For every Joba or Hughes that have stayed, two to three guys were sent away for a quick fix.
+For every Joba or Hughes that is still in New York, there are two to three others sent away for a quick fix.

-In today’s game, that’s when teams like the Rangers, Rays and Angels have a significant mixture of free agent and minor league talent, making it easier to put the final pieces into place.
+In today’s game, teams like the Rangers, Rays and Angels have a significant mixture of free agent and minor league talent.
+This makes it easier to put the final pieces into place.

-At this rate, the Bronx Bombers are losing that luxury – and instead, trades for big names are falling through, the competition is catching up and the Yankees are left hoping that the best roster money can buy on Opening Day has what it takes to seal the deal and hoist the trophy.
+At this rate, the Bronx Bombers are losing that luxury.
+Instead, trades for big names are falling through.
+The competition is catching up.
+The Yankees can just sit and hope that “the best roster money can buy” has what it takes to seal the deal and hoist the trophy.